Thinking of visiting Egypt? Plan your trip with this in-depth Egypt travel guide.

 Camping in the desert is a popular tourist excursion.
 You can experience gazing at star-studded skies and unique rock formations in the White Desert on a Bahariya Oasis camping tour.

-Pack light and airy clothing.
-A raincoat will come in handy on wet days, but a high SPF sunscreen is a must.
+Pack light, modest and airy clothing.
+A high SPF sunscreen is a must.
 If you intend to visit religious sites, bring a pashmina scarf to cover your head and shoulders.

 Read Next: What to Pack + What to Wear in Egypt